HandsomeForeigner/odin-recipes/README.md

 # odin-recipes
-basic recipe website for The Odin Project
+Basic recipe website for The Odin Project

+Practice project to consolidate newly learned html basics and git fundamentals.